-The amount of the Auxiliary Disability Benefit will be equal to the monthly benefit payable in the form you elect for your Disability Pension multiplied by the number of months between the date your Disability Pension begins and the date your Disability Pension would have started if you had applied at the later of:
+The amount of the Auxiliary Disability Benefit will be equal to the monthly benefit payable in the form you elect for your Disability Pension multiplied by the number of complete months between the date your Disability Pension begins and the date your Disability Pension would have started if you had applied at the later of:

-- The date you last worked in Covered Employment; - The date of your disability; - The first day of the month following your last Weekly Income Benefits from the Laborers' Welfare Fund (or another welfare fund); or - Two years before the date of your application.
+- The date you last worked in Covered Employment; - The date of your disability; - The first day of the month following your last Weekly Income Benefits from the Chicago & Vicinity Laborers' District Council Health & Welfare Fund (or another welfare fund); or - Two years before the date of your application.

-If you die before the date your Disability Pension begins, your surviving spouse will receive a monthly benefit based on your disability election, provided that the Trustees approve your Disability Pension application.
+If you die before the date your Disability Pension begins, your surviving Spouse will receive a monthly benefit based on your disability election, provided the Trustees approve your Disability Pension application.

 Your Disability Pension ends when you are no longer totally and permanently disabled.
 At that time, you may apply for any pension for which you qualify or return to Covered Employment.
-You are no longer totally and permanently disabled if, among other things, you return to work or a physician determines that your condition has improved so that you are fit to work as a laborer or in any other gainful employment.
-You may be required to submit to re-examination at any time by a physician selected by the Trustees to determine whether you remain permanently and totally disabled.
+You are no longer totally and permanently disabled if, among other things, you return to work or a physician determines that your condition has improved so that you are fit to work as a Laborer or in any other gainful employment.
+The Fund may require you to submit to re-examination at any time by a physician selected by the Trustees to determine whether you remain permanently and totally disabled.

-Receiving an Early Pension While Waiting for a Disability Pension
+Receiving an Early or Regular Pension While Waiting for a Disability Pension

-If you are eligible for an Early Pension at the time you become disabled, you may apply for and receive your Early Pension while you are waiting for approval of your Disability Pension application.
-If your Disability Pension is later approved, your monthly Early Pension will be converted to a Disability Pension.
+If you are eligible for an Early or Regular Pension at the time you become disabled, you may apply for and receive your Early or Regular Pension while you are waiting for approval of your Disability Pension application.
+If your Disability Pension is later approved, your monthly Early or Regular Pension will be converted to a Disability Pension.
 The conversion will be retroactive to the date your Disability Pension would have started.

-If you are married and you and your spouse elected to receive your Early Pension as a Husband-and-Wife Pension, you must choose the same payment option for your Disability Pension.
-If you and your spouse rejected the Husband-and-Wife Pension when you received your Early Pension, you will be given a new election as to the form of payment for your Disability Pension.
+If you are married and you and your Qualified Spouse elected to receive your Early or Regular Pension as a Joint and Survivor Annuity, you must choose the same payment option for your Disability Pension.
+If you and your Qualified Spouse rejected the Joint and Survivor Annuity when you received your Early or Regular Pension, you will be given a new election as to the form of payment for your Disability Pension.